larryewane/Security-in-Action/README.md

 ## Security Control Baseline
 # Definition of Controls

-Controls are tactics, mechanism, or strategies that proactivey minimize risk in one more of the folowing ways
+Controls are tactics, mechanism, or strategies that proactivey minimize risk in one more of the following ways

 -  Reduce or eliminates a vulnerability